SFe-Team-was-taken/SFe/sfe-specification-4.0u17.md

 - Opus - A lossy audio compression format, slightly newer than OGG but with less wide adoption.
 - Quirk - Any player-specific function that is automatically enabled and modifies the behaviour of any numeric parameters used by legacy SF2.0x, including preset locations, parameters, units, modulators or NRPNs.
 - Quirks mode - A mode in an SFe-compatible player that enables the implementation quirks.
-- RF64 - See "RIFF64".
-- RIFF64 - A 64-bit RIFF-type format.
-Contrast to 32-bit versions of the RIFF format.
-Therefore, the maximum file size is above 4 gigabytes in size.
-(Updated in 4.0a)
 - RIFF-type format - Formats similar to RIFF (Resource Interchange File Format), see "RIFF" in `SFSPEC24.PDF` for more information.
+- RIFS - "RIFF-like static 64-bit", a simple 64-bit RIFF-like format that uses the exact same syntax as RIFF but with 8-byte chunk size instead of 4-byte.
+(Update 17)
 - SFe - A family of enhancements to the SoundFont® 2.04 formats, unofficially created after E-mu/Creative abandoned the original format.
 May not be structurally compatible with legacy SF2.04.
 - SFe 4 - This new specification, based on SoundFont® 2.04 and Werner SF3, with a set of new features making it more realistic.
 Not to be confused with the incompatible Cognitone SF4 file format.
 - SFe-compatible - Indicates files, data, synthesisers, hardware or software that conform to the SFe specification.
 - SFe Compression - The compression system based on Werner SF3 that SFe programs should be compliant with.
-- Static RIFF - Any RIFF-type format with a fixed chunk size field width, including RIFF or RIFF64.
-See "RIFF-type format", "RIFF" and "RIFF64".
+- Static RIFF - Any RIFF-type format with a fixed chunk size field width, including RIFF or RIFS.
+See "RIFF-type format", "RIFF" and "RIFS".
+(Update 17)
 - Tree structure - A structure consisting of branches and leaves.
 - Vorbis - A lossy audio compression format commonly used in open-source software.
 The basic compression format that most Werner SF3 and SFe-compatible software should be expected to implement.
 - Werner SF3 - A small upgrade to SoundFont® 2.04 created by Werner Schweer to allow an open source compression solution for SoundFont® programs.
 Standardised as SFe Compression.